New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 3. Select the event at which to apply the charge.
 For some events, you can also choose whether the addon is charged just once or every time the event happens.

 • Choose the number of days that the charge is to be accounted for.
-The period is considered to start on the day/time the addon is charged.
+The period starts on the day and time the addon is charged.

 • Chargebee accounts for this service period while running the revenue recognition and deferred revenue reports.